King Charles II

 Charles hides in the Royal Oak in Boscobel Forest following the defeat at Worcester

-Whilst Charles lived on the continent, the constitutional experiment of the English Commonwealth played out, with Cromwell becoming de facto king and leader in all but name.
+Whilst Charles lived on the continent, the constitutional experiment of the English Commonwealth played out, with Oliver Cromwell becoming de facto king and leader in all but name.
 After nine years the lack of stability and ensuing chaos looked set to topple Cromwell’s ideology.

 After Cromwell himself passed away, the writing was on the wall as it would only take eight months of his son, Richard Cromwell in power, before the republican chapter of English history was brought to a close.
 With none of his father’s style and rigour, Richard Cromwell agreed to resign as Lord Protector, ushering in the restoration of the monarchy.